0115 775 0284Courtyard Business Centre, 41a Southwold Drive, Nottingham NG8 1PA

-Measurement with a spirt level suggest that the top fifteen course of bricks are out of plumb by 150mm from above the point at which two purlins bear into the gable wall.
+Measurement with a spirt level by our surveyors suggested that the top fifteen course of bricks are out of plumb by 150mm from above the point at which two purlins bear into the gable wall.
 The top ten course of the wall are built with a single skin of bicks and are likely to be unstable.
 The the likely cause of the leaning wall is failure to ties it into the strcture at the time of construction.

 Our surveyors suggested that the top fifteen courses of brickwork should be rebuilt with a 225mm wall that is inherently more stable.
 Straps set into the centre of the wall can be secured to the roof structure.
 The straps can be secured to the existing longitudinal timbers and to planks screwed across and perpendicular to the rafters just below each side of the apex.
 18mm x 120mm x 2.4m floor boards or similar would suffice.